canonical/hardware-observer-operator/tests/functional/README.md

 and more.

-Running these tests is as simple as executing the `make functional31` command (for the juju 3.1 tests) or the `make functional` command (for the juju 2.9 tests).
+Running these tests is as simple as executing the `make functional` command.

 ## Hardware Dependent Tests
 These are the tests that depend on real hardware to be executed.
 This is performed manually when required, for example - validating the charm's full functionality before a new release.